-The first Thursday of each month, Eastside families get together and share a meal and some fun!
-The meal is provided by our awesome volunteers at a small cost of $20 per family or $5 per person.
-If you'd like to attend with your kids or grand-kids, please let the office know!
+The third Thursday of each month, Eastside families of all shapes and sizes get together and share a meal and some fun!
+The meal is provided by our awesome volunteers at a small cost of $20 per family or $7 per person (we appreciate pre-payment).
+If you'd like to attend, please let the office know!
 We'd love to have you!

 Kids in Worship

 Children at Eastside also participate in worship as greeters, candle-lighters, readers, prayer writers and pray-ers, singers, special musicians, communion assistants, liturgical leaders.
 For these and other reasons, children may sometimes remain in worship.

 There is a “Kid’s Corner” at the back of the worship space for children who wish to remain during service.
 There is also a speaker in the library for families that want to leave the worship space but continue to hear the service.

 Annually we welcome new members and celebrate our diversity.
 A faith exploration program is offered by the minister to youth and adults to explore faith, United Church beliefs, and basic Christian beliefs.

 Recognizing that one of our greatest strengths as "church" is providing the opportunity to gather as an intergenerational community, we hold multi-age gatherings a few times a year.
 These are times for families of all shapes and sizes to get together, share a meal, and join in some fun activities.
 Stay tuned for our next one!